marcecj/scons_asciidoc/README.md

 Finally, there is also a variable `A2X_KEEPARTIFACTS`, which defines whether build artifacts should be deleted by `a2x` or not.
 This variable sets the `a2x` `-k` option when true (the default).
-This should normally not need to be modified, but *can* be, "just in case."
+This should normally not need to be modified, but *can* be, "just in case".

 To override these variables for individual source files, SCons lets you pass construction variables as keyword arguments to builders.
 For example, to build